 Here are examples of bad photos

-Photo was taken indoors with flash light.
+Photo was taken with flash light.
 The flash light bounced off from the smooth surface of the painting to the camera lens.
 The frame is cut off -Bad.

 Almost good photo.
 The photo was taken outdoors under natural light without harsh sunlight hitting the surface.
 The frame is cut off – bad mistake.
 The frame enhance the beauty of the painting.
 Sometimes, I superimpose the painting with full frame on the living room wall.